dio/proxy/README.md

 ```

 This starts proxy with configurations defined in `testdata/hello/*.yaml`.
 Note that it watches
 changes inside that directory.
-For example, if change the listener address for `listener_0` in
+For example, if you change the listener address for `listener_0` in
 [`testdata/hello/a.yaml`](./testdata/hello/a.yaml), e.g. from `10000` to `10001` it will immediately
 reflected (this can be checked by visiting the admin interface, in this example:
 https://localhost:9000)